Contact UsTwo Pershing Square 2300 Main Street, Suite 170 Kansas City MO 64108

 Thousands of women have said the Essure birth control device caused serious health issues.
-On Friday, July 20, 2018, Bayer announced that it would discontinue sales of its Essure permanent birth control device in the United States after December 31.
-This was welcome news to the many woman who have advocated against the device.
+On Friday, July 20, 2018 (just days before the release of The Bleeding Edge documentary), Bayer announced that it would discontinue sales of its Essure permanent birth control device in the United States after December 31.
+This was welcome news to the many women who have advocated against the device.

 According to Bayer, this decision was not related to the current litigation or safety issues but because of a decline in sales.

 Essure is a permanently implanted birth control device for women, an alternative to having your “tubes tied.”
 A physician inserts flexible coils through the vagina and cervix and into the fallopian tubes.
 Over a period of about three months, tissue forms around the inserts.
 This build-up of tissue creates a barrier that keeps sperm from reaching the eggs.

 In April 2018, the US FDA placed restrictions on the sale and distribution of Essure following several reported complaints.
 The patient safety action was a unique type of restriction requiring that any woman considering use of the permanent contraception device be fully informed of potential risks.